StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Install the AWS StackPack

 Install the AWS StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
-You will need to provide the following parameters, these will be used by StackState to configure the StackPack instance within StackState and query live telemetry from the AWS account.
+You will need to enter the following details, these will be used to configure the StackPack instance within StackState and for StackState to query live telemetry from the AWS account.
 To create topology in StackState, you will also need to configure the AWS check on StackState Agent V2.

 * **Role ARN** - the ARN of the IAM Role created by the cloudFormation stack.
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID being monitored.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`